Yes it is possible to recover from trauma

 The trauma part is resolved.

-Until fairly recently it was thought that such psychological or emotional assaults caused damage to the brain and neural system that could not be reversed or recovered or cured.
+Until fairly recently it was thought that trauma caused damage to the brain and neural system that could not be reversed or recovered or cured.
 The traditional teaching for the medical professions has had a view of the brain being mechanical in nature.
 That if damaged is considered to be permanently ‘broken’.
+The symptoms may be managed by cognitive behavioural therapy and medication only often for life.

-This is a very strong statement that can hypnotise people into believing it and giving up hope.
+This is a very strong statement that can make many giving up hope.

 There is no doubt that trauma leaves an imprint on the body and mind.
 The shock of the moment or event is stored in a frozen space and state and may be triggered into action at any time.